When It May Be Time to Seek Relationship Counseling

 Lack of Communication

-This is one of the most common issues that couples face.
+This is one of the most common issues that couples face in romantic relationships.
 Some people feel that their partner never listens to them, so they end up feeling ignored and unloved.
 Many couples don’t talk about their issues out of fear of having a fight or being open with their partner.
 This can make a couple grow apart over time.

 Constant Arguing